-We’re happy to announce that state legislators in Kansas, Texas, and Florida have recently made it easier for residents of their states to access the CBD they use to heal, relax, and get more enjoyment out of life.
+We’re happy to announce that state legislators in Kansas, Texas, and Florida have recently made it easier for residents of their states to access the CBD they use to get more enjoyment out of life.
 While the fight for fair and reasonable CBD legislation is far from over in some parts of the country, here are the details on these promising developments in state hemp laws:

 Up until this week, CBD was only legal in Kansas if it contained 0% THC.
-This restrictive legislation made it impossible for Kansas residents to observe the letter of the law unless they used isolate CBD, which doesn’t contain any of the beneficial trace cannabinoids and terpenes that contribute to the entourage effect.
+This restrictive legislation made it impossible for Kansas residents to observe the letter of the law unless they used isolate CBD, which doesn’t contain any of the potentially beneficial trace cannabinoids and terpenes that contribute to the entourage effect.
 While enforcement of this law was rare, any business or individual that possessed full-spectrum CBD, which contains trace amounts of THC and other cannabinoids, was in danger of prosecution.

 With the passage of the Senate Substitute to House Bill 2167, however, CBD products that contain up to 0.3% THC are now legal for sale and possession in Kansas.
 Now that Kansas Governor Laura Kelly has signed this bill into law, residents of this state can experience the benefits of full-spectrum CBD for themselves without having to worry about any potential (if highly unlikely) legal consequences.